-If your loved one has been killed by someone else’s carelessness, you may be left feeling hopeless and helpless, but you have rights to assert.
-You may be able to seek damages from the at-fault party through a wrongful death claim, or you may be able to seek death benefits if your loved one died in a workplace accident.
-At the Law Offices of T. Andrew Miller, our skilled Atlanta wrongful death lawyer knows how to navigate cases arising from a loss of life and vigorously pursue the outcome that you deserve.
-While no amount of money can bring back your loved one, compensation may be able to help pay the bills that often pile up after such an accident and give you a sense that justice has been served.
+If your loved one has been killed due to someone else’s negligence, you might feel hopeless and helpless.
+However, you have rights.
+You can seek damages through a wrongful death claim or death benefits in the event of a workplace accident.
+At the Law Offices of T. Andrew Miller, our skilled Atlanta wrongful death lawyer can handle such cases and seek the justice you deserve.
+Compensation won’t bring back your loved one, but it can help with the bills and provide a sense of justice.

 Understanding Your Legal Options Following A Fatal Accident